 Diagnosis of Copper Deficiency

-Copper deficiency is usually diagnosed based on symptoms and on blood tests that detect low levels of copper and ceruloplasmin (a copper-carrying protein).
+Copper deficiency is usually diagnosed based on symptoms and on blood tests that detect low levels of copper and ceruloplasmin (a protein that transports copper through the bloodstream).

 Early diagnosis and treatment of copper deficiency seem to result in a better outcome.

 The cause of copper deficiency is treated, and a copper supplement is given by mouth.
 Severe deficiency can be treated with copper given by vein (intravenously).